hyphengroup/action-fetch-helm-chart/README.md

 # action-fetch-helm-chart

-GitHub action to fetch Helm chart from ECR using OCI (Helm 3.6.x )
+GitHub action to fetch Helm chart from ECR using OCI and explode locally.

 > **NOTE**: This action uses a workaround for v3.7.0 see [github issue](https://github.com/helm/helm/issues/10122#issuecomment-922900257)